 While the myth of glamorous work travel has long been debunked, business trips can still be a manageable – and maybe even enjoyable – experience.
-Let’s take the worry out of your next work trip by tackling one of the biggest hurdles: maintaining healthy habits on the road.
+Let’s take the worry out of your next work trip by tackling one of the biggest hurdles: maintaining healthy habits on the road and learning how to eat healthy while staying in a hotel.

 We spoke to four women who travel for work to learn their top tips for keeping their health in check when they’re collecting those frequent flier miles.